scaledapps/projects/eCab/readme.md

 ## Architecture

+The architecture comprises the following major components:

+* **BO SDK (in E-Cabinet Frontend)**
+  Embedded JavaScript (jQuery-based) that runs in the browser context of E-Cabinet.
+It handles token fetch, WebSocket connection, voice capture/playback, REST API wrappers.

+* **E-Cabinet Backend (ASP.NET)**
+  The host application backend provides user login, session management (via OIDC), and a token endpoint for issuing short-lived tokens for BO.
+It also replicates document uploads, metadata, and meeting-related requests to BO Backend using REST API calls or Message Queues.

+* **E-Cabinet Identity Provider (IdP)**
+  A centralized IdP that issues ID Tokens / access tokens that are trusted by both E-Cabinet and BO.
+Details TBD.

+* **BO Backend (Node/Python + Socket.io)**
+  The core meeting and chat engine.
+It validates tokens, processes WebSocket chat messages, interacts with REST APIs for meetings, files, insights, action items, etc.

+* **WebSocket Gateway (socket.io)**
+  A real-time channel for chat messages, heartbeat, “join_room” and other meeting events.
+It receives the initial handshake (`40{token, userId}`), validates, then routes events to chat services.

+* **Document Services**
+  This service receives document upload events, fetches blob data, chunks, generates embeddings, and indexes them into a **Vector DB** under tenant-scoped namespaces.

+* **Vector DB + Retriever**
+  A vector store (Weaviate) that holds document embeddings and supports similarity search queries for RAG.

+* **Embedding Service**
+  An internal service (on-prem) that transforms text (document chunks) into embeddings, for use by the Document Ingestor or incremental updates.

+* **LLM Inference Cluster**
+  The Arabic language model (JAIS) serving layer that receives prompts (user + retrieved context) and returns generated answers (possibly streaming).

+* **Azure Speech Recognition Engine**
+  The speech pipeline, housed on-prem.
+  * STT: converts audio chunks/streams into text.
+  * TTS: converts generated text responses into audio to play back to the user.

+* **Storage & Data Stores**
+  * File / object store for meeting attachments, transcripts, audio buffers, models.
+  * Multi-tenant document DB for meeting/metadata/account state.
+  * Cache (Redis) for ephemeral state, session info.
+  * Logging and metrics (EFK, Prometheus)

+* **CI/CD, Secrets & Infra**
+  Tools for deployment, secret management, cluster orchestration, backups, monitoring integration, etc.

 ### Authentication
 Users log in to E-Cabinet as usual.
-The embedded BO SDK sends a user token (Bearer) and userId to BO backend during initialisation.
+The embedded BO SDK sends a user token (Bearer) and userId to BO backend during initialization.
 BO backend validates the token against E-Cabinet's IdP (Identity Provider).
 Once authenticated, users can use meeting features (including in-meeting chat).

-### Meeting Features
-E-Cabinet handles user operations (e.g., logins, create meeting, document upload) updates its own backend, and replicates necessary data to BO's backend.
-Documents uploaded to E-Cabinet are stored locally and pushed to BO (via API or queue) for indexing into a vector DB.
-This ensures BO has access to documents for RAG in the embedded chatbot.
+  * E-Cabinet and BO are configured as **relying parties** (clients) in the Identity Provider (IdP).
+When a user logs into E-Cabinet, the IdP issues an **ID Token** (JWT) that includes standard claims.
+  * The SDK in the browser gets a token after verifying session.
+  * SDK opens a Socket.IO connection to BO’s `wsUrl`.
+  * The platform responds with the initial handshake.
+  * The SDK sends the initial handshake frame as 40{"token": "<id_token>", "userId": "<sub>"} via Socket.IO.
+  * BO validates the token.
+On success, it sends back success and opens the chat session.
+  * If the token expires, the SDK may refresh (via the token endpoint).

+### Document Sync and Query Handling
+  * Whenever E-Cabinet uploads a document, the E-Cabinet backend publishes a document ingest event to the Message Queue, including metadata like tenant_id, meeting_id, and blob URL.
+  * The **Document Listener** fetches the blob from E-Cabinet’s object store, chunks it, and sends chunks to the Embedding Service.
+  * Embedding results are upserted into the **Vector DB**, scoped by `tenant_id`.
+  * When indexing is complete, BO marks documents as ready for RAG retrieval.
+  * On chat message receipt, BO calls:
+    1. `vectorDB.search(queryEmbedding, topK)`
+    2. Retrieve relevant contexts
+    3. Build prompt: user query + retrieved contexts + system instructions
+    4. Send to LLM
+    5. Return LLM output as chatbot reply
+  * For voice input paths, the same flow is used after STT and transcript.

 ### Chatbot Feature
 An embeddable SDK for E-Cabinet's web app, that provides AI-powered chatbot features only (no full BO product integration).
 It supports: